jameshkramer/docs/docs/standard/linq/work-dictionaries-linq-xml.md

 ---
 title: How to work with dictionaries using LINQ to XML - LINQ to XML
-description: Convert various data structures to XML, and then from that XML to other structures.
-Here is an example that converts a Generic.Dictionary to XML, and back. ms.date: 07/20/2015
+description: You can convert many kinds of data structures to XML, and you can convert XML to structures.
+Here is an example that converts a Generic.Dictionary to XML and back. ms.date: 07/20/2015
 dev_langs:
   - "csharp"